Arkaprava-Gupta/PC-junk-file-cleaning-software/README.md

 # NO MORE JUNK FILES

-**Made for those people who are tired of manually cleaning  PS , After effects, Davinci Resolve, Premiere pro ,ANSYS cache/temp files frequently.**
+**Made for those people who are tired of manually cleaning  PS , After effects, Davinci Resolve, Premiere pro ,ANSYS etc. cache/temp files frequently.**

 Earlier I used to manually go to prefetch file and temp file from "Run dialog box"...select all files and then hit shift delete to delete those files.
 Now I simply click on this exe file and boom all junk at multiple locations (specified by the user) gets deleted within seconds..